Statistical properties for mixing Markov chains with applications to dynamical systems: Introduction and statements

+We refer to the article by Dedecker, Merlev\`ede, Peligrad and Utev~\cite{DMPU2009} for more precise results on moderate deviations when the mixing rate is a power $\frac{1}{n^p}$ with $p > \frac 1 2$.
+Under these conditions, the authors establish the functional form of the moderate deviation principle (see their Corollary 2).

+\begin{remark} We would like to emphasize the fact that from the perspective of their further applications to other kinds of problems in dynamical systems and mathematical physics---our main motivation for this work--- we are interested primarily in sharp {\em large} deviations under weaker rates of mixing, which is what was accomplished in this paper.

+As an example of such a future application we mention the regularity of the Lyapunov exponents of certain types of linear cocycles.
+P. Duarte and S. Klein~\cite[Chapter 3]{DK-book} showed that the availability of exponential, effective large deviations for the multiplicative process associated to the iterates of a linear cocycle implies the optimal, H\"older continuity of its limiting quantity, the Lyapunov exponent.
+A sub-exponential large deviation would still imply the regularity of the Lyapunov exponent, but it would provide a weaker than H\"older modulus of continuity.
+The relevant deviation size needed in this result is a fraction of the Lyapunov exponent, thus a fixed, possibly small, positive number.

+It turns out that Theorem~\ref{abstract ldt intro} can be used to derive such large deviations estimates for many types of linear cocycles; in particular it will be employed to this end in our future work on linear cocycles constructed over the base dynamical system considered below in this paper.

+Another slight advantage of the approach introduced in this paper for proving deviations estimates for mixing Markov chains is that it is quite straightforward and elementary (by not requiring martingale theory, the Azuma-Hoeffding inequality or perturbation theory of linear operators). \end{remark}

+\begin{remark} The mixing assumption in Definition~\ref{strong mixing intro} is phrased in this functional analytic language for esthetic reasons and because this is what we actually obtain in concrete applications.
+However, what is actually needed for an observable $\varphi \in L^\infty (M)$ to satisfy the LDT estimate in Theorem~\ref{abstract ldt intro} is that the bound~\eqref{mixing condition intro} holds just for $\varphi$ (and not necessarily for all elements of the space $\Escr$).

+Furthermore, if in Definition~\ref{strong mixing intro} we only require the uniform convergence of $\Qop^n \varphi$ to $\int \varphi d \smu$ (without an explicit rate of convergence), then an LDT estimate for $\varphi$ still holds; however, this will {\em not be an effective} estimate, in the sense that the threshold $n (\ep)$ for its validity and the exponential rate $c (\ep)$ are not explicitly determined by the input data.
+It is thus important to distinguish between effective and non effective LDT estimates.
+We note that because of its relation to Hoeffding's inequality and its applications to other topics in dynamical systems or mathematical physics, it is precisely the effectiveness of the LDT estimates that we are seeking in this work. \end{remark}

+\begin{remark} The notation $\Pp_{x_0}$ refers to the conditional probability of the Markov chain $\{Z_n\}_{n\geq 0}$ starting from the point $Z_0 = x_0$.
+Since $x_0 \in M$ is arbitrary, it follows that the LDT estimate above holds for $K$-Markov chains with any initial distribution, including of course the stationary measure $\smu$. \end{remark}

-We apply this result to the skew product encoding a random torus translation.
-This model, which we call a {\em mixed random-quasiperiodic dynamical system}, was introduced in~\cite{CDK-paper1}, where we also studied its ergodicity.
+We apply Theorem~\ref{abstract ldt intro} to the skew product encoding a random torus translation.
+The ergodicity of this model, which we call a {\em mixed random-quasiperiodic dynamical system}, was studied in~\cite{CDK-paper1}.
 Let us recall its definition.

 Let $\Sigma:=\T^d$ which we regard as a space of symbols and let $\mu\in \Prob(\Sigma)$ be a probability measure.
 Consider the space of sequences $X:= \Sigma^\Z$ which we endow with the product measure $\mu^\Z \in \Prob(X)$ and let $\sigma \colon X \to X$ be the bilateral shift on $X$, where